-NCLR is committed to full equality for same-sex couples and their children, the freedom to marry, as well as protections for unmarried couples, single persons, and all children regardless of the marital status of their parents.
+NCLR is committed to full equality for LGBT people and their families.
 Over the past three decades, we have partnered with talented attorneys across the nation to advance the rights of and protections for LGBT parents and families.
 In 2003, NCLR convened a group of experienced family law and estate planning attorneys from around the country to discuss family formation and protection issues, evaluating national trends and cases in each state.
 The meeting proved invaluable to both NCLR and the private practitioners involved in addressing the ever-evolving legal challenges LGBT families face.
 The group continued to meet and to grow, and in 2006, was formally formed as NCLR’s National Family Law Advisory Council.

 With marriage equality now the law of the land, same-sex couples gained not only many legal rights but also equal respect and dignity under the law.
 Marriage equality alone, however, does not fully protect the legal rights of LGBT people and their families.
 LGBT people who are not married or only married recently may be denied any rights to each other in many states, leaving surviving partners without needed government benefits and separated partners unable to divide their property.
 And couples in civil unions and domestic partnerships may still be denied government benefits, or may be unable to divorce when they break up.
 And many different family formations, including co-parenting partners, polyamorous families, and single parents, lack basic legal protections.
 NCLR launched the #Equality4Families campaign in 2015 to raise awareness about the need to reform state laws to fully protect LGBT parents and their children.